 In order for transit to be successful, it must serve key destinations within the City.
-WSP|PB believes the current route structure does not adequately serve key destinations and riders potentially face long walks to their ultimate decisions.
+WSP|PB believes the current route structure does not adequately serve key destinations are riders potentially face long walks to their ultimate decisions.
 This is particularly true in the case of the Cornerstone shopping development where riders would have to potentially walk 500-metres to access shopping amenities.

-In discussions with the City's developers, there was an indication that they are supportive of having transit service their footprints and would potentially be willing to pay for transit infrastructure (bus shelters, concrete bus pads, etc.).
+In discussions with the City's developers, there was an indication that they are supportive of having transit service their footprints and would be willing to go as far as paying for transit infrastructure (bus shelters, concrete bus pads, etc.).
 We believe the City should exploit these opportunities.